MicrosoftDocs/architecture-center/docs/industries/aerospace/geospatial-processing-analytics-content.md

 - [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/) stores and controls access to secrets such as tokens, passwords, and API keys.
 Key Vault also creates and controls encryption keys and manages security certificates.

 #### Data transformation
 The below geospatial libraries/packages are applied in combination to transformations.
-These libraries/packages are installed to a serverless Spark pool which will then be attached to a Synapse Notebook.
-Instructions on how to install the libraries is documented [here](#install-geospatial-packages-into-synapse-spark-pool).
+These libraries/packages are installed to a serverless Spark pool, which will then be attached to a Synapse Notebook.
+Instructions on how to install the libraries is documented [here](#install-geospatial-packages-into-a-synapse-spark-pool).

 - Geospatial libraries
 	- [GDAL](https://gdal.org/) is a library of tools used for manipulating spaceborne data.
 GDAL works on both raster and vector data types, and is an incredible useful tool to be familiar with when working with spaceborne data.